blockmatic-icebox/powerstack/README.md

 ## Commands

-- `dev`: runs your application on `localhost:3000`
+- `dev`: runs your application on `localhost:3000`.
-- `build`: creates the production build version
+- `build`: creates the production build version.
-- `start`: starts a simple server with the build production code
+- `start`: starts a simple server with the build production code.

 ## Docker